AngusFu/md-posts/README.md

 This repository will witness my progress & growth in this industry.

-Your contact is appreciated if any question/problem.
+Your [contact](mailto:angusfu1126@qq.com) is appreciated if any question/problem.

+You can also see [my blog online](https://segmentfault.com/blog/wemlin).

 ## translation